caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 — Ha-ha, don't be so offended!
-How was i supposed to know that you're so good at fighting, games and... — she trailed off, as if provoking me to guess what was it that she left unsaid.
+How was i supposed to know that you're so good at fighting, games and... — she trailed off, as if provoking me to guess what was it that she left unspoken.

 — Well, you shouldn't have asked somebody to be your partner if you don't believe in them, — i replied, trying to sound mildly offended.